-Relishing hours (OK, days) of alone time, doing naked sun salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
+Relishing hours (OK, days) of alone time, doing naked Sun Salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
 But the one thing I don’t love?
-Feeling isolated, especially after the time I woke up paralyzed.
+Feeling isolated, especially after that time I woke up paralyzed.

-A few months ago, after I went to a new chiropractor who had a five-star rating on Yelp, my once-healed spinal injury flared up and locked down the muscles around my trunk (read: the total length of the spine).
+A few months ago, I went to a new chiropractor who had a five-star rating on Yelp.
+That night, my once-healed spinal injury flared up and locked down all the muscles around the length of my spine.

-I lay there in bed frozen like a statue, wide-eyed, and terrified, unable to wiggle more than an inch in any direction.
+I laid there in bed frozen like a statue, wide-eyed, and terrified, unable to wiggle more than an inch in any direction.
 Each time I tried, I was pulled back to stillness by a stabbing sensation in my low back.
 My phone was about 5 feet away on my desk, far out of reach.
-I had no choice but to breathe through the waves of pain.
+I had no choice but to breathe through the waves of pain until morning.

 Thankfully, one of my best friends was visiting me from out of town and had a spare key.
 The timing on that was lucky.